-Medea’s Curse is her first psychological thriller, optioned by Causeway films for a TV mini series, and published in UK in 2016.
-The second in the Natalie King series was released on April 2016 in Australia and March 2017 in UK.
+Medea’s Curse is her first psychological thriller, was optioned by Causeway films for a TV mini series, and published in UK in 2016.
+The second in the Natalie King series, Dangerous to Know was released on April 2016 in Australia and March 2017 in UK.
 Third in the series, This I Would Kill For will be released in Australia February 1st 2018 and UK in July.
 The fourth in the series, working title Locked Ward in in progress, and a stand alone psychological thriller The Long Shadow is with first readers.

 Photo: Lachlan Woods.
 Makeup: Sylvia Ura